Zankoku-Okuno/unicoder/README.md

 overwrite something you wanted to keep around.
 You have been warned.

-Entering a unicode character is now as easy as writing something that matches '/\\\w+(\s|\.|$)' and running unicoder.
+Entering a unicode character is now as easy as writing something that matches '/\\\w+(\s|\{\}|$)' and running unicoder, though the actual regex is configurable.
 The name is looked up in a config file, but does no replacement if the name is undefined.
-The purpose of the dot is to separate names from the following other letters.
+The purpose of the braces is to separate names from the following other letters.
 Really, just see the examples and everything will be clear.

 The symbol configuration files are stored under `/etc/zankoku-okuno/unicoder/` and have a `.conf` extension.
 The format is simple: each non-blank line contains an alphabetic name, some whitespace, then the replacement unicode text.
+If you want to use a config file stored in a different location, make sure there's a slash in the filepath you pass.

 Rather than providing the user a load of options, I expect users to hack the code if they need something customized.
 As you can see, the codebase is neither